By doing this we are improving the service to our customers saving the company money by being cost effective.

 The third force is weight the ultimate solution would be to have a conductor with no weight which we all know is not possible, so one of their solutions is to use a conductor that is strong, lightweight and which has a configuration with the smallest diameter and the largest cross-section which will allow maximum flow of electricity .

-With the design of ACCC the conductor two factors are taken into consideration which is weight and the ability to maximize transmission.
+With the design of high efficiency and low sag conductor, two factors are taken into consideration which is weight and the ability to maximize transmission.

 This conductor has proven itself in the market as strong reliable and lightweight.

 Since the conductor is held only in the vertical and lateral position the ability for a sine wave to generate is removed.